Glossary

 Narcan

 This is a medication used to reverse the effects of an opioid overdose.
 This medication can be given to some as nasal spray or a medical professional can administer with an injection.
 Narcan saves lives and anyone can have access to this medication to have in their homes or to carry with them.
-This can be prescribed by a primary care doctor or given out by a narcan distribution site.
+This can be prescribed by a primary care doctor or given out by a Narcan distribution site.
 Opioid Overdose Prevention | Vermont Department of Health (healthvermont.gov)

 Overdose (OD)

 An excessing and dangerous dose of a drug at such a magnitude that it overwhelms normal physiological functioning.
-Signs and symptoms of an opioid overdose can include: unresponsive to voice or touch, breathing is slow, irregular or has stopped, constricted pupils, blue lips.
+Signs and symptoms of an opioid overdose can include: unresponsive to voice or touch, breathing is slow, irregular, or has stopped, constricted pupils, and blue lips.
 Narcan can help reverse an overdose from opioids if given right away.

 RAM

 Rapid Access to Medication Assisted Treatment- A harm reduction, medication first model.
-This model reduces barriers to starting treatment with medications like buprenorphine or Suboxone and fast tracks people into treatment.
+This model reduces barriers to starting treatment with medications like buprenorphine or Suboxone and fast-tracks people into treatment.

 Suboxone (Buprenorphine- Naloxone)